-- Click the 3.
-Navigation Calibration tab to start the vertical calibration. - Locate the first shot point in your image and find the corresponding shot point in the Tie Points list in the menu. - Click on the Tie Point in the list, click the Pick button and click on the shot point in the image.

-- Locate the next shot point in your image and find the corresponding shot point in the Tie Points list in the menu. - Click on the Tie Point in the list, click the Pick button and click on the shot point in the image.

-· You should now see a line of points along the shot point line.
-Continue this process until you have reached the end of the image.
+- 1. Click the 3.
+Navigation Calibration tab to start the navigation calibration - 2.
+Locate the first shot point in your image and find the corresponding shot point in the Tie Points list in the menu. - 3.
+Select the Tie Point in the list, then click the Pick button and click on the shot point in the image. - Locate the last shot point in your image and find the corresponding shot point in the Tie Points list in the menu. - 5.
+Select the Tie Point in the list, then click the Pick button and click on the shot point in the image.
+You should now see a line of points along the shot point line. - 6.
+Continue this process with the points between the start and end points if needed.